Pedro Santos, registered nurse in AXA Health’s 24/7 health support line

 3) Coronary heart disease

-Coronary heart disease (CHD) is the most common cause of heart attacks and was the leading cause of death for both men and women throughout the world in 2019.4
+Coronary heart disease (CHD) is the most common cause of heart attacks and was the leading cause of death for both men and women throughout the world, as per the latest 2023 stats.4

-Not everyone will experience the same symptoms, and some may not have any.
-There are a number of risk factors, including obesity, smoking, high cholesterol, high blood pressure and diabetes.
+Not everyone will experience the same symptoms, and some of us may not have any.
+There are several risk factors, including obesity, smoking, high cholesterol, high blood pressure and diabetes.
 If your doctor feels you’re at risk, they might carry out an assessment and conduct tests to make a diagnosis.

 Our article on coronary heart disease includes more information on the causes of CHD, as well as the lifestyle changes that can help prevent it.